 O.50, Hunter Building

 Her first monograph, Imaging Stuart Family Politics: Dynastic Crisis and Continuity (2016), explores the promotion of familial propaganda under the Stuarts.
 Bringing together royal ritual, court portraiture and popular prints, it argues that dynastic and domestic representations were strategically developed to endorse political agendas.
 Imaging Stuart Family Politics was awarded the 2017 Royal Studies Journal Book Prize.
-In January 2020, Catriona took up a Paul Mellon Mid-Career Fellowship to develop a new research programme.
-This project considers the Stuarts’ involved relationship with the monumental image, analysing how sculpture served to mediate royal authority, public loyalty and political opposition.
-In January 2023, she was awarded a Royal Society of Edinburgh Personal Fellowship to support the completion of her second monograph, Figuring Stuart Monarchy: Monumental Sculpture and the Royal Image, 1603-1819.
-Catriona has published widely on topics from seventeenth-century funeral effigies to nineteenth-century historiography.
+Her current book project, Figuring Stuart Monarchy: Public Sculpture and the Royal Image, considers the Stuart dynasty’s involved relationship with statuary and monuments, analysing how sculpture served to mediate royal authority, public loyalty and political opposition.
+This research has been generously supported by a Paul Mellon Centre Mid-Career Fellowship (2020) and a Royal Society of Edinburgh Personal Fellowship (2023).
+Catriona has also published widely on topics from seventeenth-century print culture to nineteenth-century historiography.

 Research interests